odedva/RegistrationPlatform/README.md

 ## Good Luck!

 ### API and general Information
-1. Once the platform is up, a new user should be registered via /register.
-In order to make this user an admin, the field of `isAdmin` should be changed to `true` in the users collection in mongodb.

- This type of user have access to all APIs even if the registartion is closed and etc. Moreover, this user can view some   administration pages and make updates to users\parameters.
+1. In order to be an admin, register a user with an email which is set as environment variable ADMIN_EMAIL. this will automatically grant him admin permission to acces admin pages

 2. Models: Users, Teams, Params.

- 1. Users - general fields, `email` (unique email), `isAdmin` (whether this user has admin permissions), `isMember` (of a team), `team` (id of the team that this user is part of).
+ 1. Users - general fields, `email` (unique email), `isMember` (of a team), `team` (id of the team that this user is part of).
  2. Teams - general fields, `admin_email` (team admin email), `members` (team members email array), `isClosed` (whether this team is looking for members).
  3. Params - `name` (parmeter name), `isOpen` (boolean value for uses like user registraion is open. team registration is closed and etc.)

-3. Administration pages (only available for admin users):
+3. Administration pages (only available for admin user):
  1. /printusers - this page contains a full list of registered members with most of their information., boolean fields are editable.
- 2. /params - this page contains a list of the boolean parmateres which are editable. the default parameters are:
+ 2. /params - this page contains a list of the boolean parameters which are editable. the default parameters are:
     *  `users` - This parameter contorl the status of new *User* registration. if it's false, user registration is disabled
     *  `team` - This parameter contorl the status of *Team* registration and platform. if it's false, the whole team platform is closed.